 I remember reading a blog post.
-It was about current US players (College mostly), and the question someone asked them was "what was your least favorite moment in sports?"
+It was about soccer players (mostly in USA, College & Pro), and the question someone asked them was "What was your least favorite moment during your youth sports days?"

-I think a better approach when a child enters the car after a game would be to ask "What did you learn today?" and let them do the talking, so they are the ones carrying the conversation.
-Another strategy I have used is saying something along the lines of "Can I share some feedback with you?".
+Is there a better way to give feedback?
+I think a better approach when a child enters the car after a practice and/or game is to ask "What did you learn today?"
+This way you put the conversation on their hands, you let them do the talking, carry the conversation, and you can provide the feedback accordingly.
+Another strategy I have used as a coach (and a dad) is ask the child "Can I share some feedback with you?".

-If the answer is Yes, then means that there's a door open... but allow the kids the chance of saying "no" or "not right now" What are some of your feedback strategies?
+If the answer is Yes, then means that there's a door open for communication.
+BUT... allow the child the chance of saying "no" or "not right now", and then try again later.
+What are some of your strategies?
 Feel free to share!